Jack-khalif/rbf-minigrid-dashboard/README.md

 *This dashboard represents a cutting-edge approach to results-based financing in the mini-grid sector, combining rigorous performance monitoring with transparent financial incentives to drive sustainable electrification outcomes.*
 ```

-Now you can copy this entire markdown content and paste it into your README.md file!